-ECON 5113 Managerial Economics or ECON 5143 Macroeconomics ACCT 5213 Cost Analysis and Control MGMT 5443 Current Issues in Organizational Behavior MKTG 5513 Seminar in Marketing BUAD 5603 Advanced Applied Business Statistics FINC 5713 Financial Administration MGMT 6883 Seminar in Business Policy Fifteen (15) seme ester hours of approved electives
+ECON 5113 Managerial Economics or ECON 5143 Macroeconomics ACCT 5213 Cost Analysis and Control

+MGMT 5443 Current Issues in Organizational Behavior

+MKTG 5513 Seminar in Marketing

+BUAD 5603 Advanced Applied Business Statistics

+FINC 5713 Financial Administration MGMT 6883 Seminar in Business Policy

+Fifteen (15) semester hours of approved electives

+A final oral examination follows completion of the research paper.

 The student who chooses the non-thesis option must submit a research paper before graduation.
 The purpose of the research paper is to show that the student can do research and report the findings.
 A paper written for a graduate class may be the basis of the research paper if the paper meets the requirements.
-The research paper should follow the guidelines established by the faculty from the College of Business Administration and must be approved by the student's graduate advisory committee.
+The research paper should follow the guidelines established by the faculty from the College of Business Administration and must be approved by the student's Graduate Advisory Committee.